Tag Requirements for Different Data Types

 ]

-Example of a correct set of tags for a photo file on the back of an ID card:
+Example of the correct set of tags for a photo of the back of an ID card:

 JSON